 We use the term trial and tribulations.
 That is in a way very similar.
 There is a difference there, but for this sermon we are not going to be that fine in our distinction.
 Tribulation means affliction, trouble, distress—meaning pressure, or a trial, basically.
 I also need to add that what causes these tribulations is either external, or internal.
 You can put stress on yourself because you have to face a decision; or it could be somebody making you make a decision that causes great distress.

 The word persecution is a different word altogether.
 It is the word dioko.
 That is the verb form.
 The noun form is diogmos.
 It is almost invariably—I think that it is only one other time that it is translated into something other than the form of persecute, persecuting, or persecution—I think 44 out of 45 times, or something like that, translated as a form of persecute.
 Its basic meaning is to put to flight, or to pursue.
-Now just these definitions, to put to flight, or to pursue, we can see that its source is always external.
+Now just by these definitions, we can see that its source is always external.
 It is never something that we generate ourselves.
 It is something that comes from outside of ourselves—some other person or some other being (and I must put that in there because Satan and the demons persecute, so it is not only men that persecute, but it is also angels, fallen angels that will persecute).

 Tribulation is stress or distress, or pressure from either outside or inside, internal or external, and persecution is a pursuit of putting to flight what comes from the outside.
 Maybe one way to remember this, just very quickly—when we talk about Israel and the Jews we say things like a Jew is an Israelite, but not all Israelites are Jews.
 Well we can do the same thing with tribulation and persecution.
 Persecution is tribulation, but not all tribulation is persecution.